milesturin/Thread-Art/README.md

 # Thread-Art

 For best results, scale the image down to ~350x350px, replace unimportant parts with the color white, and increase the contrast.
+You will have to play around with parameters a lot to get a good result.

 An image after processing:
 ![](example.jpg)

 A finished product:
+If you have trouble seeing the image, try squinting your eyes.
+You should see two faces.
 ![](finished.jpg)

 All parameters have default values.